FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 In contrast, *xiaoren* roughly translates to “small-spirited person”, and was used to signify people outside of the aristocratic class.
 The term, nevertheless, was changed alongside junzi, and now refers to a morally petty person.
 For this reason, even a person of noble birth can become a *xiaoren*.

 Some scholars adds to the definition of junzi using the three stages of moral excellence: the apprentice, the junzi, and the sage.
 The apprentice refers to a person attempting to become a junzi, while a junzi is a person attempting to become a sage or a *shengren*.

-To be a sage, one must meet the following requirements:
+> [!INFO] Requirements to be a Sage

-1. They are a junzi.
+> 1. One must be a junzi.
-2. They know what a junzi is, and its importance.
+> 2. One must know what a junzi is, and its importance.
-3. They guide others to the path of becoming a junzi.
+> 3. One must guide others to the path of becoming a junzi.

 #### The Mandate of Heaven

+The Confucian moral framework consists of both naturalist and social elements.
+The [[Mandate of Heaven|mandate of heaven]] (*tien-ming*) represents the naturalist aspects of the framework, while the roles existing in a different relationships represents its social aspects.
+Consequently, a junzi pertains to a person who conforms to the mandate of heaven by accomplishing their roles in their various relationships.

+As opposed to the prior understanding of the term “mandate of heaven”, Confucius only explicitly perceived heaven (or *tien*) as a place that preserves the universe’s moral order, and guides humans to moral excellence.
+This concept presupposes that heaven represents the *natural moral order*; hence, it entails that moral order is a natural part of the world—not a human-constructed idea.

+Confucius—despite not describing the nature of heaven—contends that we can learn the ways of heaven, especially by learning history (e.g., how and why empires rose and fell).

 #### The Five Basic Relations